-It is a well accepted fact that whole coffee beans stay fresher longer than already ground coffee, so why doesn’t everyone buy whole bean coffee?
-It adds one more seemingly time consuming step to the process, the grinding.
+It is well-accepted that whole coffee beans stay fresher longer than already ground coffee, so why doesn’t everyone buy whole bean coffee?
+It adds one more seemingly time-consuming step to the process, the grinding.
 Although the old hand-crank grinders were very tedious, today you have many options that fit into our warp speed lifestyle.

 In only a few days after grinding, by exposing more of its surface area to the oxygen around it, coffee loses about 80% of its aromatic qualities that create the flavorful brew we all love.
 The best time to grind the beans is right before you make the coffee.